kasjens/shepherd/README.md

 ```bash
 ./scripts/start.sh --gui
 ```
 Launches the modern TypeScript/React desktop application with Tauri.
+This automatically starts both the FastAPI backend and the desktop GUI.

 #### API Backend Server
 ```bash
 ./scripts/start.sh --api
 ```
-Starts the FastAPI backend server at http://localhost:8000
+Starts the FastAPI backend server at http://localhost:8000 with documentation at /docs

 #### Manual GUI Development
 ```bash